cesarnml/nextjs-dashboard/README.md

 - **Static rendering** is when data fetching is done at build time or during revalidation and the result is cached.
   - Useful or UI with **no data** or **data that is shared across users**
 - **Dynamic rendering** is when data is fetched on the fly prior to rendering the UI

+### Chapter 09 - Streaming

+- Streaming is a data transfer technique that breaks down a route into "chunks" that progressively stream over to the client.
+  - TLDR.
+It's a way of preventing a slow request from preventing the entire page from loading.
+- Two ways to implement streaming:
+  - 1. At the page level via `loading.tsx` file
+  - 2. At the component level via `<Suspense>` component
+- Allows for **interruptable navigation**
+- **Route groups** (e.g. `(dashboard)`) can be used to limit the scope of loading components
+- _QUESTION_: Does SvelteKit have the ability to stream at the component level?
+I think not.
+It only has streaming at the page level

+### Chapter 10 - Partial Prerendering